 The best overall throwing axe is made by the World Axe Throwing League.
 It is specifically designed for axe-throwing competitions, which is evident in its thin profile and sharp blade, making it much more likely to stick into the wooden target.
 It has a 16-inch American hickory handle that is extremely well-balanced.
 The handle is longer than most, but that is because it is designed to be cut down to adjust based on your height and throwing style.

-If you are a complete beginner to axe throwing, I would recommend going with this WATL Competition Thrower so you can practice with the exact axe you will be using when you start competing properly.
+If you are a complete beginner to axe throwing, I recommend going with this WATL Competition Thrower so you can practice with the exact axe you will be using when you start competing properly.

 - Total Weight - 20.8 ounces